ewmiller/coinwatch/README.md

 # coinwatch

-A command-line cryptocurrency ticker.
+A command-line cryptocurrency ticker that tracks the price of Ethereum and Bitcoin on several exchanges.

-Status: initial development.